 (the Hollywood Sign Mountain)

-The Griffith Observatory is a great place to take in panoramic views of Los Angeles and close up views of the Hollywood Sign as shown in the photo above!
+The Griffith Observatory is a great place to take in panoramic views of Los Angeles and close up views of the Hollywood Sign as shown in the photo above.
 It’s also a planetarium and has live shows from time to time.

 9/11 Memorial in Malibu

-After you tear yourself away from the gorgeous views at the Observatory, head on over to Pepperdine University in Malibu to see Heroes Garden, the 9/11 Memorial and take in the gorgeous views of the Pacific Ocean it offers.
-It was dedicated on 9/11/02, opened to the public on 9/11/03 and then rededicated on the 10th anniversary 9/11/11 as the Thomas E Burnett, Jr Heroes Garden to honor the Pepperdine Alum who was on United Flight 93 that fateful day.
-It is a sanctuary designed for quiet and calm and you can often find people praying, studying or taking photos.
+A 10th-anniversary rededication took place on September 11, 2011, as the Thomas E Burnett, Jr Heroes Garden.
+This honors the Pepperdine Alum who was on United Flight 93 that fateful day.
+It is a sanctuary designed for quiet reflection and you can often find people praying, studying or taking photos.
 Please do be respectful if you visit!